Labelled seeds and the mutation group: Regular equivalence relations

 for any $x\in X$, so $\varphi\mapsto\widetilde{\varphi}$ is a group homomorphism.
 If $w\in W$, then $[w(x)]=[x]$ for all $x$, so $\widetilde{w}$ is the identity.
 If $[\varphi(x)]=[x]$ for some $x$, then there exists $w\in W$ such that $w(x)=\varphi(x)$.
 Then

 for all $g\in G$.
 As $G$ acts transitively on $X$, it follows that $\varphi=w$.
-Hence the kernel of the map $\varphi\mapsto\widetilde{\varphi}$ is exactly $W$, and so this map induces an injection $N_A(W)/W\hookrightarrow\Aut_G(X/{\sim})$.
-The statement when $\sim$ is normal then follows immediately from the normality of $W$ in this case. \end{proof} \begin{rem} The map from \cref{autXmodWnormal} is not an isomorphism in general.
+Hence the kernel of the map $\varphi\mapsto\widetilde{\varphi}$ is exactly $W$, and so this map induces an injection $\norm{A}{W}/W\incl\Aut_G(X/{\sim})$.
+The statement when $\sim$ is normal then follows immediately from \Cref{regequivlem}, as $W$ is normal in this case. \end{proof} \begin{rem} The map from \Cref{autXmodWnormal} is not an isomorphism in general.
 Indeed, let $X$ be the set of vertices of the square

 and let $G=D_4$ act on the right.
 Then